ReemHassan149/Uber-Trips-Analysis/README.md

 ![uber measures](https://github.com/user-attachments/assets/c2a032cd-a05e-42ea-8007-0235779a3e47)

 ## Technical Skills Demonstrated
-- ETL: Before importing the data into Power BI, I used Python to clean and transform the raw Uber trip logs.[My Python Script] (http://localhost:8888/notebooks/UberTrips.ipynb)
+- **ETL**: Before importing the data into Power BI, I used Python to clean and transform the raw Uber trip logs.[My Python Script] (http://localhost:8888/notebooks/UberTrips.ipynb)

-- Data Modeling: Implementation of a "Measures Table" for organized DAX management.
+- **Data Modeling**: Implementation of a "Measures Table" for organized DAX management.

-- Geospatial Analysis: Integrating Microsoft Bing maps to visualize global trip distribution.
+- **Geospatial Analysis**: Integrating Microsoft Bing maps to visualize global trip distribution.

 ## Data Architecture & Measures (DAX)
 To provide deep analytical layers, I created a dedicated table of "My Measures".
 These measures allow for dynamic filtering across years and trip purposes.

 ### Key Financial & Operational Measures
-- Avg Fare By Miles: Calculated as Total Fare / Total Miles, currently standing at 1.60.
+- **Avg Fare By Miles**: Calculated as Total Fare / Total Miles, currently standing at 1.60.

-- CARG (Compound Annual Rate of Growth): A custom growth metric calculated at 0.81 to track performance over time.
+- **CARG (Compound Annual Rate of Growth)**: A custom growth metric calculated at 0.81 to track performance over time.

-- Trip Frequency: Automated measures for Trips Count and Total Miles (18K) to monitor fleet utilization.
+- **Trip Frequency**: Automated measures for Trips Count and Total Miles (18K) to monitor fleet utilization.

-- Time Intelligence: Created specific measures for Fare2020 through Fare2025 to enable year-over-year comparative analysis.
+- **Time Intelligence**: Created specific measures for Fare2020 through Fare2025 to enable year-over-year comparative analysis.

 ## Dashboard Deep Dive
 ### 1. Revenue & Fare Performance
-- High-Value Days: Thursday and Sunday represent the peak days for trip volume and total fare.
+- **High-Value Days**: Thursday and Sunday represent the peak days for trip volume and total fare.

-- Purpose-Driven Revenue: Commuting and Meal/Entertainment are the primary revenue engines, representing 21% and 20% of total fare respectively.
+- **Purpose-Driven Revenue**: Commuting and Meal/Entertainment are the primary revenue engines, representing 21% and 20% of total fare respectively.

-- Efficiency: The Bottom 5 Avg Fare By Miles visual identifies specific "Start" locations where profitability is lowest, highlighting areas for potential pricing adjustments.
+- **Efficiency**: The Bottom 5 Avg Fare By Miles visual identifies specific "Start" locations where profitability is lowest, highlighting areas for potential pricing adjustments.

 ### 2. Operational Categories & Preferences
-- Car Preference: The fleet is well-balanced between Economy (338 trips), SUV (311 trips), and Premium (303 trips).
+- **Car Preference**: The fleet is well-balanced between Economy (338 trips), SUV (311 trips), and Premium (303 trips).

-- Trip Type: A significant majority (72%) of trips are Round-Trip, suggesting a loyal user base or specific use cases like business meetings.
+- **Trip Type**: A significant majority (72%) of trips are Round-Trip, suggesting a loyal user base or specific use cases like business meetings.

-- Payment Ecosystem: Users show no single dominant payment preference, with Uber Credit (35%) and Card (33%) being nearly equal.
+- **Payment Ecosystem**: Users show no single dominant payment preference, with Uber Credit (35%) and Card (33%) being nearly equal.

 ### 3. Service Quality & Geography
-- Rating Distribution: The Avg Rate of 4.54 is healthy, but the "Trips Count by Driver Rating" histogram shows a tail of lower ratings (below 4.0) that require investigation.
+- **Rating Distribution**: The Avg Rate of 4.54 is healthy, but the "Trips Count by Driver Rating" histogram shows a tail of lower ratings (below 4.0) that require investigation.

-- Geospatial Gaps: The "Bottom 15 Avg Rate Areas" map identifies specific clusters in North America and Europe where driver ratings are underperforming the global average.
+- **Geospatial Gaps**: The "Bottom 15 Avg Rate Areas" map identifies specific clusters in North America and Europe where driver ratings are underperforming the global average.

-- Passenger Trends: The Sum of Passenger Count by Month reveals a sharp seasonal decline in August, suggesting a need for promotional campaigns during late summer.
+- **Passenger Trends**: The Sum of Passenger Count by Month reveals a sharp seasonal decline in August, suggesting a need for promotional campaigns during late summer.

 ## Recommendations Based on Analysis
-- Optimize Low-Rate Areas: Investigate the "Bottom 15 Avg Rate Areas" to determine if low ratings are due to traffic congestion, driver availability, or regional pricing.
+- **Optimize Low-Rate Areas**: Investigate the "Bottom 15 Avg Rate Areas" to determine if low ratings are due to traffic congestion, driver availability, or regional pricing.

-- Targeted Marketing: Increase driver incentives on Tuesdays, which currently show the lowest trip volume and fare.
+- **Targeted Marketing**: Increase driver incentives on Tuesdays, which currently show the lowest trip volume and fare.

-- August Recovery: Since August shows the lowest passenger count, implement "Back to School" or summer-end discounts to flatten the seasonal dip.
+- **August Recovery**: Since August shows the lowest passenger count, implement "Back to School" or summer-end discounts to flatten the seasonal dip.